shyam888-git/shyam888-git/README.md

 <h4 align="left">Hi 👋!
-My name is React Js, Next JS Developer and I'm a ..., from ....</h4>
+My name is Shyam, I'm a React.js and Next.js Developer from Nepal.</h4>

 - 🔹 Experienced in building dynamic and scalable web applications with React.js and Next.js
 - 🔹 Proficient in server-side rendering (SSR) and static site generation (SSG) with Next.js